delef/maxminddb-c-binding.cr/README.md

 After cloning, run `./bootstrap` from the `libmaxminddb` directory and then follow the instructions for installing from a tarball as described above.

-### On Windows via Visual Studio 2013+

-We provide a Visual Studio solution in `projects\VS12`.
-This can be used to build both the the library and the tests.
-Please see the `README.md` file in the same directory for more information.

 ### On Ubuntu via PPA